Sfougato

 Pour the mixture into the dish and spread out evenly.
 Sprinkle with the toasted sesame seeds and bake for 30-35 minutes, until it has cooked through and golden brown.

 Remove from the oven and allow the dish to cool for at least 15 minutes before you carefully cut out pieces of the sfougato.
 Serve warm, at room temperature or cold.
-It's delicious any which way!

 Comments